David Miller (political theorist): Contribution

 In Principles of Social Justice Miller proposes a pluralist account of social justice, arguing that there can be no single measure of justice.
-This puts him in opposition to theorists such as Robert Nozick or John Rawls, who both argue for some sort of 'unifying theory' in understandings of justice.

 He claims that 'social justice' (defined as the 'just' distribution of benefits and burdens within society) can only be defined in reference to our 'considered judgements'.
 That is, philosophy must come from lived experience and empirical evidence.
 This is what leads him to argue for multiple sources of justice as in his opinion people believe in a range of rationales for justice.

 Miller states that the most 'just' distribution depends on the type of relationship between the people involved.
 In 'solidaristic communities,' where people identify themselves as holding a shared culture or belief, distributions should be made in accordance with need (e.g. family or church group).
 In 'instrumental associations', where people are acting together with a common purpose but each for their own good (and not necessarily sharing a common identity or 'conception of the good'), justice is best served by allocating by desert (e.g. in the workplace).
 Contributions should be recognised with proportionate rewards.
 In 'citizenship', where people are related through political and legal structures, equality should prevail (e.g. in countries).
 His definition of equality involves equal status for members by the allocation of equal civil, political and social rights.
 Equal social rights entails the equal ability to make use of the political and civil rights, and therefore demands a welfare state and some redistribution of wealth.

 In On Nationality and Citizenship and National Identity Miller defends a moderate, liberal form of nationalism, which he views as an important factor in maintaining support for welfare states (including institutions such as the British National Health Service).
 The nation state, he argues, performs the role of replicating the social solidarity found in local communities at the level of states in which populations are largely anonymous.
 He argues that we have greater ethical duties to our co-nationals than nationals of other states: "nations are ethical communities ...
 The duties we owe to our fellow-nationals are different from, and more extensive than, the duties we owe to humans as such".